 March for Science – Seattle will use science to support our community.
 This is how:

-March for Science – Seattle: Will be the parent organization and will host 2 major events each year and will sponsor a series of smaller events.
+March for Science – Seattle: Will be the parent organization and will host two major events each year and will sponsor a series of smaller events.
 March for Science – Seattle, going forward, will consist of two groups – Education and Policy.

 Citizens for Science: March for Science – Seattle’s education outreach, will strive to use science to serve the community while giving marginalized voices in science a platform to share their discipline.
-We will be hosting outreach events and helping to connect community members with scientists.
+We will be hosting outreach events and be helping to connect community members with scientists.

 Upcoming Citizens for Science Events: